-Recently, Power BI introduced completely new function: COALESCE().
-For those coming from SQL world, this is a well known function, but let me explain briefly for those who are not familiar with it.
-Basically, COALESCE will walk through the values passed as arguments and return first non-blank value (not-null in SQL).
+Recently, Power BI introduced a completely new function: COALESCE().
+For those coming from the SQL world, this is a well-known function, but let me explain briefly for those who are not familiar with it.
+Basically, COALESCE will walk through the values passed as arguments and return the first non-blank value (not null in SQL).

 COALESCE(column1, column2, column3…columnN)

 So, COALESCE will check column1, if the value is blank, it will go to check column2 value.
-If it is also blank, it will continue, until it finds first non-blank value.
-As a last argument, you should assign value you want to return in case that all checked arguments returned blank, something like:
+If it is also blank, it will continue, until it finds the first non-blank value.
+As the last argument, you should assign value you want to return in the case that all checked arguments returned blank, something like:

 COALESCE(column1, column2, column3…columnN, 0)

 Let’s create a measure for our report using COALESCE function:

 Blank v2 Comments coal = COALESCE ( CALCULATE ( [Total Comments], FILTER (ALL(Comments[Year Comment]), Comments[Year Comment] = 2012 ) ), 0 )

 Results are exactly the same:

 Solution #3 Trick with 0